-I came off of the 2014 show season on cloud nine.
+Last year I came off the show season on cloud nine.
 I had just gotten my horse, Quinn, in February, and we had competed in a whirlwind of horse shows, never coming back without a Champion or Reserve Champion ribbon.
 Automatically, I knew I had to move up to the big, prestigious Junior Hunters, but I wasn’t worried.
 In fact, I was confident that we would have just as much or even more success than we had had last year.

 Quintessence & Mackenzie Shuman.
 Photo by Horses In Motion Photography

 Colorado had canceled many of its spring shows, so we went into The Summer in the Rockies horse shows at the Colorado Horse Park with little Junior Hunter experience under our belts.
 We both weren’t sure entirely what to expect but knew it was definitely a step up.
 Still, I had my whole ego holding down any doubts I had in mind.

 Overall, things went well the first week.
 We started off with good ribbons in the 3’3” Performance Hunters and my first day in the Juniors went well even under the downpour that occurred.
 The third week of the show circuit is when reality hit me.
 I was running at fences and Quinn was having none of it.
 Yet every time I fell or we stopped, we kept going, figuring out what the problem was and trying to fix it.
 That Friday was the big USHJA National Hunter Derby that I had been looking forward to for a long time.
 We put in two good rounds, ending up ninth and the highest placing junior out of forty-seven amazing professionals, amateurs, and other juniors.